-Amanda is a 4thyear PhD Candidate in Physical Geography and the Paleoecology Laboratory, and studies carbon stores in marsh soils, and their role in the global carbon cycle and mitigating climate change.
-She examines how land-use and climate change have affected carbon stores in marshes in the past as a means to understand how carbon stores will be affected in the future.
-Amanda has a great interest in understanding and applying science-based evidence in environmental management, and enjoys partnering and engaging with wetland conservationists.
+Amanda is a 4th-year PhD Candidate in Physical Geography.
+As part of the Paleoecology Laboratory, she examines how landuse and climate change have affected carbon stores in marshes in the past as a means to understand how carbon stores will be affected in the future.
+Amanda is committed to applying science and evidence to aid in the conservation of wetlands.
 Outside of research, Amanda has a wide range of interests including science education, piano, physically-active living and environmental sustainability.